bitsofcotton/bitsofcotton/README-shadow.md

 My machine must be infected, even if we install with pursue near real time latest release with checking sign and hash on binary from CD-set I have.

 My machine is infected, so we must recompile enough periodical theirselves on running binary itself.

+(In clang, without -S option produces some unknown (for me) fopen@plt call on unconcerned places as dead code, with -S option, they doesn't produces, and clang++ ... .S cause produce same.
+In gcc, I don't know this is normal behavior or not, but std::basic_ios...::bad() call produced after Unwind_... call.
+So if they concern compiler-system infection, libc or syscall or kernel might have some malicious parts unveiled from source code itself.)